Ultraviolet Spectropolarimetry: Investigating stellar magnetic field diagnostics: Circumstellar magnetic fields using the Hanle effect in resonance lines

 Applications to stars other than the Sun have been little addressed. \cite{2011A&A...527A.120L}, \cite{2011A&A...530A..82I}, \cite{2012A&A...539A.122B}, and \cite{2012ApJ...760....7M} have explored the influence of the Hanle effect in spectropolarimetry of the photospheric lines of unresolved stellar atmospheres.
 In particular, \cite{2012ApJ...760....7M} calculated the total line polarization in Stokes $Q$ and $U$ for stars with either dipole or quadrupole magnetic fields.
 Depending on field topology, strength, obliquity, and viewing inclination, those authors evaluated variations of the line-integrated polarization with rotational phase.
 They found polarization amplitudes at the level of several tenths of a percent, depending on specific combination of parameters.

 We extend the results of \cite{2012ApJ...760....7M} here in terms of resolved polarized line profiles specifically for a dipole magnetic field.
 Figures~\ref{hanle1a} and \ref{hanle1b} show computational results for polarization in rotationally broadened line profiles.
 These illustrative examples are for the \ion{O}{iv} triplet 133.9, 134.3, 134.4 (components 1--3 in Tab.~\ref{hantable}), the latter two components being well blended.
-The star is viewed equator-on with a rotation speed of 120 km/s, and Stokes $I$, $Q$, and $U$ line profiles are shown, either as continuum normalized for $I$ or relative polarization.
-For Figure~\ref{hanle1a} the dipole field is seen equator-on (i.e., zero obliquity, with the magnetic axis aligned with rotational axis in the plane of the sky).
+The star is viewed equator-on with a rotation speed of 120 km/s, with the equator aligned along the negative Stokes $Q$ axis and the rotation axis along the positive $Q$ axis.
+Stokes $I$, $Q$, and $U$ line profiles are shown, either as continuum normalized for $I$ or relative polarization.
+For Figure~\ref{hanle1a} the dipole field is seen equator-on (i.e., zero obliquity, with the magnetic axis aligned with rotational axis in the plane of the sky and the positive $Q$ axis).
 Black is for zero magnetic field; red is for a polar surface field of 15~G (the ``Hanle'' field strength for this triplet); and blue is for 30~G.

 Note that even without a magnetic field, the profile is polarized.
 However, the line-integrated polarization is zero for $B_\ast = 0$.
-Also note that Stokes $U$ polarization is zero for this scenario.
+Also note that Stokes $U$ polarization is zero for this scenario due to the symmetry of this geometry.
 The Hanle effect leads to substantial alterations in the Stokes $Q$ profile by several tenths of a percent, as well as modifications to the polarization position angle across the profile.
 Position angle rotation is signified by a change of sign in Stokes $Q$ for this figure.
 The velocity shifts for the rotation are unchanged for the blue component, but the more blended red component leads to more complex behavior in the polarization.